-The course is based on the methodological approach of experiential learning as a way to go deeper into the practice of mindful meditation and appreciative enquiry allowing a deeper reflection, sharing of impact of the practices and appreciation of the experience.
+The course is based on the methodological approach of experiential learning as a way to go deeper into the practice of mindful meditation, self-compassion and appreciative enquiry allowing a deeper reflection, sharing of impact of the practices and appreciation of the experience.

-A series of theoretical studies and research on the impact of meditation and in particular mindfulness will be shared and used as evidence to complement the individual and group experience.
+A series of theoretical studies and research on the impact of meditation and in particular mindfulness and self-compassion will be shared and used as evidence to complement the individual and group experience.

-A study visit to a school in Vienna that is currently having mindfulness as part of its offer is part of the programme.
+A study visit to educational institutions Vienna, currently having mindfulness as part of its offer, is part of the programme.

-The course has been inspired by the work of Dan Siegel, Jon Kabat-Zinn, Mark Williams, Daniel Rechtschaffen, the “Way of Council”, Wake Up Schools project of the Plum Village and .b Mindfulness in Schools.
+The course has been inspired by the work of Jon Kabat-Zinn, Kristin Neff, Chris Germer, Mark Williams, Daniel Rechtschaffen, the “Way of Council”, Wake Up Schools project of the Plum Village and .b Mindfulness in Schools.